 - Sensory development.

 - Use of a mobility aid such as a long cane if appropriate.

 We work with families and caregivers to develop functional O&M goals that can be implemented in children’s everyday routines.

 Why choose Independent Options for Mobility as a service provider?

-Dean Johnson has many years of experience providing O&M intervention to children, and is a registered teacher with the Victorian Institute of Teaching.
+Dean Johnson has many years of experience providing O&M intervention to school-age children, and is a registered teacher with the Victorian Institute of Teaching.

 Information and Resources